 Why do we want to detect the MIME type or file extension?

-The Matrix spec defines several messaging types for attachments (essentially binary blobs).
-The generic m.file can be used to send any type of file as an attachment.
-Common file types like audio, video, and especially images however have their own message type (m.audio, m.video and m.image respectively).
-So when sending images (or video, or audio) we want to send it using the appropriate message type.
+can be used to send any type of file as an attachment.
+Common file types like audio, video, and especially images however have their own message type (m.audio

 One way of trying to determine, what kind of attachment we are sending is the extension.
 While this is not 100% accurate, it’s a good first guess.
 However, we will need to maintain some kind of list, mapping extension (or MIME type) to message type.
 Nobody likes maintaining lists like that as it’s easy to forget a type or make mistakes.
 So I thought there must already be a predefined list somewhere.
 Turns out, Apple’s OSs do.